-MHA reserves the right to have students take courses like those that may have been taken elsewhere if deemed necessary or desirable for fulfilling our requirements.
-The academic vice principal will determine which courses taken at previous schools will satisfy the MHA graduation requirements.
+The academy reserves the right to assign courses to students that may have been taken elsewhere if deemed necessary or beneficial for fulfilling our graduation standards.
+Administration will make determinations regarding the acceptance of courses from previous schools to meet Mile High Academy's graduation requirements.

+Mile High Academy's standard practice is to award college prep diplomas.
+While general diplomas are not typically issued, families may request one in writing, signed by both parents and the student.

-Graduation is a function of Mile High Academy.
-The conferring of diplomas by the academy signifies the successful completion of at least 220 credits and the fulfillment of all other graduation requirements.
-Only students who have achieved this standard or have been granted permission by the Academic Standards Committee may participate in graduation exercises.
+Graduation from Mile High Academy signifies the successful completion of at least 220 credits and all other graduation requirements.

+Only students meeting this standard or granted special permission may participate in graduation exercises hosted by the academy.

 COLLEGE PREP DIPLOMA

 Subject Requirement

-Service 2 0 hours required for each year in attendance
+Service 20 hours required for each year in attendance

 Bible 40 credits (5 credits for each semester in attendance)

 Career & Technical Education 20 credits

 English 40 credits

 Health 5 credits

 History & Social Studies 30 credits

-Math 40 credits (all required in upper school Algebra II)
+Math 40 credits or 30 credits if 40 credits of Science is completed

 Physical Education 20 credits (one PE class or sport must be taken each year)

-Science 30 credits
+Science 40 credits or 30 credits if 40 credits of Math is completed

 Visual and Performing Arts 10 credits

 World Languages 20 credits